Nirula's: History

 Expansion of the fast food business continued in the next two decades, with the opening of the ‘Central Kitchen’ and at the Chanakya cinema complex, Chanakyapuri, Defence Colony, Noida, Vasant Vihar, and various other locations in the NCR.
 Before the arrival of several international restaurant chains in the 1990s, Nirula's remained a major draw for young people in the capital.
 In the following years, even after chains like McDonald's made inroads into its market share, Nirula's retained 40 per cent of the Delhi fast food market in 2000.
 Facing stiff competition from Nirula's, McDonald's had to "Indianise" its menu to suit Indian palates, while for its part, Nirula's added competitive pricing and revamped its interiors.

 To diversify its business, the group opened hotels, one in Noida and another in Panipat, and set up food processing plants in Noida, near Delhi.

 Nirula's was also the first Western-style fast food restaurant in Kathmandu, Nepal, where it had two outlets, the main branch in Durbar Marg — where currently there is a KFC and a Pizza Hut as well — and a smaller branch on New Road.
 The best selling items were pizzas and ice cream.
 While both were already available in Kathmandu, they were offered at premium restaurants as gourmet versions and not as fast food.
 Through the 1990s Nirula's faced competition from local and international fast food outlets and by 1995 there was only one Nirula's left in the city.
 The quality also went down and it soon closed its doors for good.

+Recent Years and Revival Efforts

+Although the entry of multinational fast-food chains later eroded some of its earlier dominance, Nirula’s remains in operation.
+As of 2023, the chain announced an aggressive expansion plan, reportedly targeting 250+ outlets across India.